Spiked Drink Victim?

 What to Do Now

 At fraternity parties, raves, nightclubs and bars, mind-altering drugs are being slipped into drinks and served to unsuspecting victims.
 Although alcoholic beverages are most likely to be spiked, limiting yourself to soda or other non-alcoholic beverages won’t necessarily protect you.
 Some of these drugs are tasteless and colorless and can be blended easily into any liquid.
 The most commonly used drugs cause inhibition, sedation and memory loss, making them the perfect tools to facilitate a crime.
 What would motivate someone to spike another person’s drink, putting that person at risk of a potentially fatal reaction or overdose?
 There are a lot of possible motives, ranging from serious crimes like rape and robbery to practical jokes or pranks.
 A stranger might add sedatives to your drink in order to render you unconscious and assault you.
-On other hand, a friend might spike your drink with a hallucinogenic substance in order to help you “loosen up” and “have a good time.”
+On the other hand, a friend might spike your drink with a hallucinogenic substance in order to help you “loosen up” and “have a good time.”

 By the time you become aware that your drink has been altered, you may already be feeling the effects of the drug.
 Because there’s no way to be certain whether your drink or a friend’s drink has been spiked, it’s important to educate yourself and practice caution in all situations.